Two friends fatally struck by vehicle at Hains Point were advocates for the homeless

 Bowser appointed Adams in 2018 as one of four constituent representatives to the D.C.
 Interagency Council on Homelessness, which includes the city administrator, the health director, the police chief and many others.

 Respress described him as an advocate who “was a hope and inspiration for people on the street.
-He would tell them, ‘I did it.
+He would tell them: ‘I did it.
 You can do it.
-We can do this together.’”
+We can do this together.’ ”

 Luz Lazo contributed to this report.